praveshd3vil/smart-task-manager/README.md

 # smart-task-manager
 This project is created using html, css and js.
-Node js and express for bcakend. and MongoDb for database
+Node js and express for backend. and MongoDb for database